 ID Severity Levels Message Cause Action 233 Warning TMS disconnected from switch "< Voice Switch Host Name>" (< Voice Switch IP Address>).
 This may be as a result of a network outage, administrative action, or unexpected switch behavior.
 TMS is reporting that it cannot communicate with the switch.
 The disconnect is typically caused by a network-related problem such as outage or degraded performance.
 Correct the network problem.
 (The event also appears when the switch is taken offline for maintenance.)
 234 Information TMS connected to switch "< Voice Switch Host Name>" (< Voice Switch IP Address>).
 TMS detected a switch and opened communicatio ns with the device.
 No action.
-235 Information <connection app="" or="" server="" type="" user=""> TAPI connection for login <user id=""> from <ip address="" connection="" initiating="" name="" of="" or="" system="" the=""> initiated.</ip></user></connection> New TAPI connection accepted from a user at a specific IP address.
+235 Information <connection type user or App Server&gt; TAPI connection for login <user id=""> from <ip address or name of system initiating the connection&gt; initiated.</ip </user></connection New TAPI connection accepted from a user at a specific IP address.
 No action.

-ID Severity Levels Message Cause Action 237 Information TAPI connection for login <user id=""> from <ip address="" connected="" is="" name="" of="" or="" system="" that=""> closed.</ip></user> The TAPI connection to the specified user was closed.
+ID Severity Levels Message Cause Action 237 Information TAPI connection for login <user id=""> from <ip address or name of system that is connected&gt; closed.</ip </user> The TAPI connection to the specified user was closed.
 No action.
-238 Warning TAPI connection with login <user id=""> from <ip address=""> denied access to extension <extension dn="">.</extension></ip></user> A user's remote TSP configuration tried to get ownership access to an extension the user does not own.
+238 Warning TAPI connection with login <user id=""> from <ip address=""> denied access to extension <extension DN&gt;.</extension </ip></user> A user's remote TSP configuration tried to get ownership access to an extension the user does not own.
 Contact the user and help him or her correct the client configuration.
-239 Error Attempting to connect to switch at IP address <ip address=""> with incorrect product type: Expected product Type ID> Actual product Type ID>.
-Configuration database includes incorrect product type for the switch at this IP address.</ip> The switch at an IP address does not correspond to the switch type identified in the configuration database.
+239 Error Attempting to connect to switch at IP address <ip address&gt; with incorrect product type: Expected product type: <product type<br="">ID&gt; Actual product type: <product type<br="">ID&gt;.
+Configuration database includes incorrect product type for the switch at this IP address.</product></product></ip The switch at an IP address does not correspond to the switch type identified in the configuration database.
 Edit the switch configuration information to reflect the correct data.
 Correct the IP address, or delete the switch, and create a new switch configured with the correct switch type.